Updated September 2021

 Dear Valued Patient,

-We are also screening all patients and visitors for symptoms of the virus, performing temperature checks, and practicing strict infection control protocols, and enforcing physical distancing at our practice.
+We are also screening all patients and visitors for symptoms of the virus, practicing strict infection control protocols, and enforcing physical distancing at our practice.

 Our practice is testing those patients who are presenting with symptoms of COVID-19 according to the guidelines set forth by the CDC and the Washington State Department of Health.